-The formal specification generally does the following process:
+The formal specification generally does the following process.

-- 1. Gets user requirement usually from the specification written in the natural language. - 2.
-Clarifies the requirement using mathematical approach.
-This is to remove all ambiguous, incomplete and inconsistent statement. - 3.
-After statements are clearly identified, then, find all assumptions (things that must be in place before something can happen) that is state or not stated within the clarified requirement. - 4.
-Exposes every possible logic defect (fault) or omission in the clarified requirement.
+1. Get user requirement usually from the specification written in the natural language.

+2. Clarify the requirement using mathematical approach.
+This is to remove all ambiguous, incomplete and inconsistent statement.

+3. After statements are clearly identified.
+Then find all assumptions (Things that must be in place before something can happen) that is state or not stated within the clarified requirement.

+4. Then expose every possible logic defect (fault) or omission in the clarified requirement.

-- 5. Identifies what are the exceptions (bad things) that will arise if the defects are not corrected. - 7.
-Finds a way to test for all the possible exceptions.
+5. Identify what are the exceptions (bad things) that will arise if the defects are not corrected.

+7. Find a way to test for all the possible each exception.
 Only when you can test for an exception can you be able to stop that exception from happening.